-(3) Foreign currency translation
+(4) Foreign currency translation

-Items included in the financial statements of each of the Company's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-The parent company only financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
+Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
+The Company's functional currency is New Taiwan dollars, and the subsidiaries' functional currency are US dollar, RenMinBi Yuan and Vietnamese Dong.
+The consolidated financial statements are presented in New Taiwan dollars, which is the Company's functional and the Group's presentation currency.